jimblandy/serve-live/README.md

 When I work on implementing the web platform itself, I want to know exactly what's happening at the level of the content APIs the browser exposes.
-I'm not trying to build anything useful, I'm trying to understand an API's behavior.
+I'm not trying to build anything useful in JS, I'm trying to understand an API's behavior.
 Every layer that introduces a difference between what I wrote and what happens in the browser is a distraction for me.